johnbeve/BFO-Organization/docs/icbo-hotels.md

 # ICBO 2022 Hotel Options
-**Note:** Due to a football game at Ann Arbor on September 24, it is likely hard to book a hotel room on September 24 in downtown Ann Arbor.
+**Note:** Due to a football game at Ann Arbor on September 24, it may be difficult to book a hotel room on September 24 in downtown Ann Arbor.

+We have put together a Google Doc with informaton about [ICBO 2022 hotel options](https://docs.google.com/document/d/1_set_ag3YpJvE7QBmcvEUX41IYTY-R7p/edit).
+We update the document as often as possible.
+Below is list of hotels in the area.

 **Hotel name:** INN at the Michigan League
 Phone: +1 734-764-3177